First French War of Religion (1562–1563): Edict of Amboise

-On 19 March 1563 the Edict of Amboise brought the war to a close.
+On 19 March 1563, the Edict of Amboise brought the war to a close.
 By its terms all Protestants enjoyed freedom of conscience.
-Protestant nobleman with the rights of high justice to their lands could worship freely on their estates.
+Protestant nobles with the rights of high justice to their lands could worship freely on their estates.
 Those nobles without rights of high justice could worship in their homes.
-Beyond this Protestantism was permitted in towns the religion controlled before 7 March 1562 and in one town in each baillage (bailiwick).
-The church must be located in a suburb though, not in the town proper.
+Beyond this, Protestantism was permitted in towns where the religion was controlled before 7 March 1562 and in one town in each baillage (bailiwick).
+The church must be located in a suburb, though, not in the town proper.
 Protestantism was prohibited in the vicomté de Paris, though Protestants could live in the area.
 All property seized from the Catholic church was to be returned.
-The leading rebels, such at the Châtillon brothers, were restored to the offices they had enjoyed prior to the war.
-While most crimes such as murder and pillage committed during the war were to be amnestied exceptions for the killing of children and sexual violence were made.
+The leading rebels, such as the Châtillon brothers, were restored to the offices they had enjoyed prior to the war.
+While most crimes such as murder and pillage committed during the war were to be amnestied, exceptions for the killing of children and sexual violence were made.
 The parlement of Paris baulked at registering the edict, as it had the Edict of January the preceding year.
 Cardinal de Bourbon and the duc de Montpensier were jointly despatched to compel the parlement to register the edict.
 On 27 March the parlement agreed to register the edict, though not to publish it.
-In a calculated rebuke to the parlements dignity, Catherine therefore chose to declare the young king's majority in the parlement of Rouen.
+In a calculated rebuke to the parlements' dignity, Catherine therefore chose to declare the young king's majority in the parlement of Rouen.
 Town criers who announced the peace were pelted with mud.

 Sutherland contrasts the edict of Amboise with that of Saint-Germain.
-The former she argues was a permissive edict, that allowed Protestant worship without establishing administrative or judicial apparatus for ensuring its application or any military guarantees to the Protestants or any rights to possess offices.
-By contrast Amboise afforded an institutional position for Protestantism.
+The former, she argues, was a permissive edict that allowed Protestant worship without establishing administrative or judicial apparatus for ensuring its application or any military guarantees to the Protestants or any rights to possess offices.
+By contrast, Amboise afforded an institutional position for Protestantism.
 Christin adds that the possibility of urban bi-confessionalism was opened for the first time with Amboise, something that had been precluded in the edict of Saint-Germain.
-Further the judiciary was not only allowed to be Protestant but its right to be so was advocated for by the king.
+Further, the judiciary was not only allowed to be Protestant but its right to be so was advocated for by the king.